jrxFive/consulalerting/README.md

 #High Availability
-Consulalerting is not a separate daemon, each time a watch is trigger Consul itself will trigger the WatchCheckHandler.
+Consulalerting is not a separate daemon, each time a watch is triggered Consul itself will trigger the WatchCheckHandler.
 To ensure notifications are received even if the local instance of the consul server is down, other instances will still notify.
 This is done by using Consul's session locking feature.
-By installing consulalerting on each Consul server and register the watch, the first consulalerting instance to acquire a lock for the current catalog md5sum hash will process the corresponding notifications.
+By installing consulalerting on each Consul server and registering the watch, the first consulalerting instance to acquire a lock for the current catalog md5sum hash will process the corresponding notifications.
 As long as Consul servers itself are not in a failed state consulalerting will continue to notify.